-Anonymous complaints can be accepted and may be investigated, however, anonymity does limit the College's ability to respond.
-The grievance process requires a signed, formal complaint.
+Anonymous complaints may be accepted and investigated; however, anonymity limits the College's ability to respond.
+The Title IX grievance process requires a formal complaint.
 Email submissions from Marist email accounts are acceptable.
 The accused has the right to know the identity of the complainant/alleged victim.

 If an incident occurs abroad or during a Marist study abroad sponsored program, contact the individual leading the Marist program.
 The individual who is leading the Marist study abroad program is required to report the information learned to the Title IX Coordinator or designee.
 If an incident occurs outside of regular business hours, the Office of Safety and Security can receive reports at any time, as it is a 24hr/7 days per week operation.
-Emergency access to the Title IX Coordinator or designee and other appropriately, trained officials is provided at all times by informing the Office of Safety and Security.
-When an individual makes a report to a College employee who is required to report the incident, the Title IX Coordinator and/or Deputy or designee is notified, and the Title IX Office will respond to reported incidents.
+Emergency access to the Title IX Coordinator or other appropriately trained officials is provided by informing the Office of Safety and Security.
+When an individual makes a report to a College employee who is required to report the incident, the Title IX Coordinator and/or designee is notified, and the Title IX Office will respond to reported incidents.

-All reported incidents are centrally tracked in order to review for patterns and to assist in stopping the recurrence of similar incidents.
+All reported incidents are centrally tracked to review for patterns and to assist in stopping the recurrence of similar incidents.